Ottawa, Arnprior and Parry Sound Railway: Competition

-At the time the Canadian Pacific Railway (CPR) ran primarily westward from Fort William on Lake Superior, providing lake port access to the Canadian west.
+The Canadian Pacific Railway (CPR) running westward from Fort William on Lake Superior provided lake port access to the Canadian west from 1882.
 Grain shipments on the lakes were a major source of income, but the ships could only reach as far as Lake Erie, as the canal between Lake Erie and Ontario was, at that time, quite small.
 Moreover, the St. Lawrence passed through the Lachine Rapids at Montreal, which meant that loading back onto ships had to take place in Montreal or further east.
 This led to burgeoning business at ports on Georgian Bay for trans-shipment by rail to the east, but all of the lines in the area ran south, through Toronto, which was already heavily congested.

-Although the CPR was in the process of building new lines that would eventually connect Fort William to the Ottawa area, these ran north of the lakes and did not offer convenient port facilities.
+Although the CPR was completed from Fort William eastward to the Ottawa area in 1885, its route ran north of the lakes and did not offer convenient port facilities.
 Another route further to the south, connecting at Georgian Bay, would greatly reduce the railway section of shipments off the lakes.
 The obvious location for such a port would be Parry Sound, the deepest freshwater port in the world.
 The CPR started planning such a service under the charter of the Atlantic & North-West, and it was reported in 1892 that they wanted to beat Booth's line into operation.
 In that year, CPR expressed an interest in purchasing and completing the PSCR as the last leg of its A&NW route from Ottawa.
 Booth swept in and purchased the line out from under them.
 This action led to a series of tit-for-tat events between the two railways.
 The CPR was soon making public statements about their plans to build a parallel route to Booth's, and beat his line into service.
 When Booth's line reached Renfrew, a fight reportedly broke out between rival construction crews.

 Booth ultimately won the contest due to a wrangle over a narrow passage at Haggarty Pass near Killaloe.
 A lawsuit between the OA&PS and CPR followed, which the CPR lost.
 Rails had already been run on the 19 mile section from Renfrew to Eganville, but the rest of the 186 mile route was abandoned.
 This led to an intense rivalry between Booth and the CPR that would last for decades, a business battle that the CPR would ultimately lose.
 Booth's OA&PS would go on to be the busiest line in Canada, at one point handling as much as 40% of the Canadian grain trade.